TransitScreen/CityMotion-Plugin/README.md

 - Show all departure times: The first two departures will be shown by default; card rows can be tapped to expand to show all predictions.
 - Route Alerts: Card rows will show agency alerts when available.
 - Update Recovery: In the event of network connection interruption or slowdown, we will automatically retry loading cards, with an intelligent back-off schedule.

-**Code samples** for iOS and Android are available if you clone this repository - [you can see a summary here](https://github.com/TransitScreen/CityMotion-Plugin/blob/master/api-documentation/code-samples.md).

 # Need help?
 support@transitscreen.com